skrax/Cookbook/Dough.md

 Make balls of 28g and press into thin round shape.
-Bake in iron pan and wrap into kitchen towel.
+Bake in iron pan.
-Always wrap in kitchen towel, otherwise they will dry out won't be flexible.
+When done, wrap the tortilla into a kitchen towel, otherwise they will dry out and won't be flexible.

+# Pancake
+- 100g flour
+- 25 g vanilla sugar
+- 1 large egg
+- milk
+- salt
+- ghee

+Sift flour.
+Mix sugar with flour and a pinch of salt.

+Heat up a cast iron pan to medium heat.
+The prepared batter should be able to fill 1.5cm - 2cm high.

+Add some milk to the dry mix to combine.
+Seperate the egg and add the yolk to the flour mixture.
+Add milk until the mixture can be poured slowly, but not too thick.
+Only mix as much as necessary.
+Add ghee to the batter.

+Beat the eggwhite until soft peaks.
+Add batter to eggwhite and roughly combine.

+Slightly grease the pan to prevent sticking.
+Pour batter into the pan.

+Turn the pancake, when the edges turn brown.
+Add ghee underneath and ontop of the pancake.

+Serve immediately with jam or maple syrup.